 C.A.R.’s = Controlled Articular Rotations

 We can think of these as joint circles or a systematic approach towards maintaining your joint health.
-These have many variations and can be used as a training stimulus including adding external load.
+Controlled Articular Rotations are an integral part of Functional Range Conditioning and have many variations and can be used as a training stimulus including adding external load.

 PRH = Passive Range Holds

-This is a end range training technique where we use passive assitance such as a yoga strap or your hands to passively assist our joint into a end range not possible without assistance.
+This is an end range training technique in Functional Range Conditioning and Kinstretch where we use passive assistance such as a yoga strap or your hands to passively assist our joint into an end range not possible without assistance.
 Then we create internal tension to “bridge the gap” making this a new active range.
 These are a phenomenal follow up to PAILs/RAILs.

 ER = External Rotation